Home Beginner Italian

 • The letter “G” is pronounced “jeh” when it is before “e” or “i“, and “gah” when it is before “a“, “o” and “u“.

-It’s essential to practice the sounds and letters, you can use online resources such as videos or audio to improve your pronunciation.
+It’s essential to practice the sounds and letters.
+You can use online resources such as videos or audio to improve pronunciation.